 In the begging, while working as an iOS developer, my main focus as a newbie was to implement the required features quickly and successfully.

 Being a team member on a large project with different technologies (Android, Backend, iOS, Frontend) and dedicated designers was a challenging environment where I needed to constantly stay up-to-date and collaborate with all platforms in order to deliver an excellent product for my client and customers.

 I quickly realized that keeping my nose out of discussions and refinements is not the right path to go and that I need to take ownership of the things I can improve.

 Asking questions, discussing issues, and involving myself in design and business discussions changed my perspective and development practices.
 With good collaboration, you really can decrease development time significantly and make an impact on the overall project.

-Also, I had an opportunity to work as a Product Owner and gain a ton of knowledge about what clients really want, how difficult and time-consuming defining things can get.
+Also, I had an opportunity to work as a Product Owner and gain a ton of knowledge about what clients really want, and how difficult and time-consuming defining things can get.
 I also learned how to facilitate feature development.

 Self-development as important as software development

 Developers should start thinking outside of their development boxes and get curious about what’s happening around them.

 Teamwork helps get to a solution quicker and identify potential issues early on.
 Asking questions, listening, and working with people from all domains gives developers a different perspective on problem-solving.